 I had the most amazing activated charcoal lemonade when I was in Charleston, SC.
 The color was pure black, but the taste was sweet.
+While I don’t know the cafe’s recipe, here’s a ready-made lemonade that you can buy.
 Many of us enjoyed the lemonade.
 Let’s just say that we ALL experienced some, um, noticeable detoxing effects a few hours later, if you know what I mean.
 So activated charcoal does have a detox effect, for sure!

 Can Activated Charcoal Kill Mold in Your House?

 Honestly, I can’t find any medical research yet as to whether activated charcoal actually kills mold spores or whether it’s associated with killing mold because it absorbs moisture in the air.

 But the use of activated charcoal to get rid of impurities stands the test of time.
 It’s been used since 3750 B.C.
 Since activated charcoal is the necessary ingredient in so many air filters and water filters, I personally feel confident using the natural remedy even though I can’t pinpoint an actual study that proves its effectiveness.